SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

 Parameters
 ============
-The following table shows the CREATE_TABLE parameters:
+The following parameters can be used when creating a table:

 .. list-table::
    :widths: auto